Board of Directors

 Stillwater, MN

-Tom grew up near St. Croix Falls and often camped and canoed with his family an friends on the Namekagon and St. Croix.
+Tom grew up near St. Croix Falls and often camped and canoed with his family and friends on the Namekagon and St. Croix.
 He worked at the local canoe rental and on riverboats in high school.
 He spent two summers after high school working for the NPS on the Upper St. Croix and Namekagon rivers.
 Tom lives in Stillwater where he and his wife, Meg raised their four children in the same restored home, for nearly 40 years.
-As a regional manager for Stantec, his role as a leader in the community was based on participating in the development of significant community design and planning, environmental management, architectural and infrastructure projects that make communities better places to live.
+As a regional manager for Stantec, his role as a leader in the community was based on participating in the development of significant community design and planning, environmental management, and architectural and infrastructure projects that make communities better places to live.
 He also was responsible for the company’s regional philanthropic community engagement program.

 Doug Blanke